ArranZeyuWang/Aspect-Ratio-Selection/README.md

 # Aspect Ratio Selection

-Code and dataset of paper “Image-Based Aspect Ratio Selection” presented in IEEE InfoVis 2018 and "Is There a Robust Technique for Selecting Aspect Ratios in Line Charts?" accepted by IEEE TVCG 2018.
+Code and dataset of paper “Image-Based Aspect Ratio Selection” accepted by IEEE InfoVis 2018 and "Is There a Robust Technique for Selecting Aspect Ratios in Line Charts?" accepted by IEEE TVCG 2018.

 ## Papers and Videos